joncombe/docker-nginx-letsencrypt-setup/README.md

 ## The background

-There is an _excellent_ blog post on this topic, [HTTPS using Nginx and Let's encrypt in Docker](https://mindsers.blog/post/https-using-nginx-certbot-docker/), which has helped me many times (_thank you, Nathanaël_).
-This script goes through very similar steps to what is described in that blog post, but in an automated way.
+There is an _excellent_ blog post on this topic, [HTTPS using Nginx and Let's Encrypt in Docker](https://mindsers.blog/post/https-using-nginx-certbot-docker/), which has helped me many times (_thank you, Nathanaël_).
+This script goes through very similar steps to what is described in that blog post but in an automated way.

 This has been tested on Ubuntu servers.
 I think it will work on any Linux environment with Docker installed but I'd appreciate your feedback on that.

 ## What it does

 1. It creates a `docker-compose.yml` with `nginx` and `certbot` containers.
-1. It creates a temporary `nginx.conf` file with enough configuration for certbot to do it's magic.
+1. It creates a temporary `nginx.conf` file with enough configuration for Certbot to do its magic.
 1. It fetches the certificates from Let's Encrypt.
-1. It creates a new copy of `nginx.conf` with all the settings you need to serve your website using SSL, and also redirect non-SSL traffic to the SSL version.
+1. It creates a new copy of `nginx.conf` with all the settings you need to serve your website using SSL, and also redirects non-SSL traffic to the SSL version.
 1. It leaves you with two files you can edit to suit your project:
    - `docker-compose.yml`: Be careful not to remove any of the 3 lines in the `volumes` section.
 Add as many other lines as you like, but keep the ones generated for you here intact.
    - `nginx.conf`: You probably don't need to touch the port 80 section at all (the `location /.well-known/acme-challenge/` section must remain so the certificates can renew).
 You can edit the port 443 section as you like but don't touch the `ssl_certificate` and `ssl_certificate_key` lines.